bmeurant/technical-docs/software-architecture/api-paradigms/rest.md

 2.  **Statelessness**: Every request from a client to the server must be self-contained.
 The server must not store any client context or session state between requests.
 All necessary information to process the request (like authentication tokens or versioning information) must be provided by the client.
 This constraint is a key enabler for scalability, as any server instance can handle any client request.

 3.  **[[caching|Cacheability]]**: To improve performance and reduce network traffic, responses must explicitly define themselves as cacheable or non-cacheable.
 This allows clients and intermediaries (like CDNs or proxies) to store and reuse responses, avoiding redundant requests to the server.
-This is typically managed via [[communication-protocols#HTTP Message Structure|HTTP headers]] like `Cache-Control`.
+This is typically managed via [[http#HTTP Headers|HTTP headers]] like `Cache-Control`.

 4.  **Layered System**: The architecture can be composed of multiple layers of servers (e.g., proxies, gateways, [[load-balancing|load balancers]]).
 A client, however, connects to a single endpoint and has no visibility into the underlying layers.
 This allows for architectural flexibility, such as offloading security or applying load balancing, without affecting the client.